 The winter months often bring about more than gifts and togetherness.
 Balsam fir essential oil is a great addition to a medicine cabinet during cold and flu season, as it can help improve respiratory function.
 This makes balsam fir essential oil effective during the spring and summer allergy seasons as well.

 The benefits of balsam fir essential oil as a treatment for congestion is two-fold.
-When inhaled with steam through a diffuser, the oil acts as an anti-inflammatory expectant.
+When breathed with steam through a diffuser, the oil acts as an anti-inflammatory expectant.
 This means the oil helps reduce swelling in the nasal passages while loosening mucus to remove it from the body.
 In this way, balsam fir relieves sinus pressure and remedies stuffy noses.

 Additionally, balsam fir essential oil has antibacterial properties that can fight against infection.
 While the oil cannot kill viruses that cause colds and flu, it can eliminate harmful bacteria, helping speed up recovery time and preventing future infections.